afize1/swe573/README.md

-# This repository is created for swe-573 lecture by Afize ÖZCAN
+# This repository is created for the swe-573 lecture by Afize ÖZCAN